Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: The Implementation of Optional Intervals Event

-Therefore, their 2nd item of interval 2tuple must be arranged in increasing order, which determines that the n $\bE$ instances mapped by $\oie_{res}$ must be arranged in the order of the $\bOIE$ instances participating in the complete sequential multiplication, so there is only one permutation, the number is 1. \end{proof}
+Therefore, the ending timestamps (2nd items) of the intervals in $\TwoTplT$ must be arranged in non-decreasing order, which determines that the n $\bE$ instances mapped by $\oie_{res}$ must be arranged in the order of the $\bOIE$ instances participating in $\otimes$, so there is only one permutation, the number is 1. \end{proof}